Home Manuals Supplies Search Consult Contact Testing Service

 Now we're ready to start making the new rings.
 The first step in this process is marking the pneumatic leather.
 The leather I use comes from Columbia Organ Leathers.
 It is their CML -Columbia Maroon Leather, which is also known as "Aeolian or Morton" Style leather.
 I use 'Extra Thin', which is 0.008"-0.010" thick.
 (This leather is NOT air-tight, but we'll solve that problem later in the treatise.)
 You will only need one square foot of the leather.
 (It says at their website that they sell 6" x 12" strips of the CPL leather.
 I've never asked if they will also sell strips of the CML, but it doesn't hurt to ask.
 I buy full skins.)

 With regards to marking the leather, I make them 1.2" square.
 The rings are 1" in diameter.
 So, you could make them smaller.
 However, I would advise against doing that because, as you'll see in the video below, you run the risk of having to deal with contorted (or warped) leather.
 At 1.2" square, you can get 100 pieces out of one square foot of leather.
 Lastly, I recommend cutting the leather in strips as opposed to cutting it into individual squares.
 You'll see why in the video.
 Here's what the leather looks like when it's been fully marked. *Added note: Mark the FLESH side of the leather, not the HAIR side.
-Also, the ring gets glued to the flesh side with PVC-E glue.
+Also, the ring gets glued to the flesh side with PVC-E glue or Plastic Glue.

 Gluing the Ring to the Pouch Leather with PVC-E glue.